venkyg88/wdpr-validators-android/README.md

 ## checkCreditCard(String creditCardNumber, String creditCardType)

-Checker method to check a credit card input, and return an array of error codes for any failed criteria.
+Checker method to check a credit card input, and return an list of error codes for any failed criteria.
 If the input is a valid credit card, this method returns an empty string.

 **Params**
 - creditCardNumber `String`